YasmineBB/saucehub/README.md

 The navigation bar has a hover feature which is fixed on the active page and appears when a user hovers over the other pages.

+### Homepage

+Beneath the hero image is some leading text which, alongside the photo, hopes to show the user that this page will provide them with both what they are looking for as well as the incentive to stay and explore the site.
+This slogan text also links to the Find Your Sauce and Make your sauce pages when hovered over on desktop view, and highlighted in green on mobile view.

 ### Your Spice Level Section

-The spice level section provides a visually suggestive insight of what is to come on the page, with a list of common chillis used and their spice level.
+The Your Spice Level section provides a visual representation of what is to come on the page, with a list of common chillies used and their spice level.
 This will help them when going on to look for sauces in their preferred spice level range.

 ### Footer Section